TEN-framework/portal/content/docs/ten_framework/graph/graph.md

 The subgraph mechanism introduces three key concepts:

 1. **Message Exposure** (exposed_messages):
-   - Subgraphs declare interfaces exposed to the outside through the `exposed_messages` field
+   - Subgraphs declare externally exposed interfaces through the `exposed_messages` field
-   - Mainly for development tools to implement smart prompts and checks
+   - Mainly used by development tools to implement intelligent hints and checks
-   - Hides subgraph internal details, enhancing the development experience
+   - Hides internal details of subgraphs, improving development experience

 2. **Property Exposure** (exposed_properties):
-   - Subgraphs declare properties exposed to the outside through the `exposed_properties` field
+   - Subgraphs declare externally exposed properties through the `exposed_properties` field
-   - Mainly for development tools to implement smart prompts and checks
+   - Mainly used by development tools to implement intelligent hints and checks
-   - Hides subgraph internal details, enhancing the development experience
+   - Hides internal details of subgraphs, improving development experience

 3. **Subgraph Reference and Naming**:
    - Reference other graph files through `"type": "subgraph"`
-   - Each subgraph has a unique identifying name, serving as a namespace
+   - Each subgraph has a unique identifier name serving as a namespace
    - Prevents conflicts between elements with the same name in different subgraphs

 4. **Cross-Graph Connections**:
-   - Reference elements inside subgraphs through namespace syntax (like `subgraph_1:ext_d`), or reference subgraphs through the `subgraph` field
+   - Reference elements within subgraphs through namespace syntax (such as `subgraph_1:ext_d`), or reference subgraphs through the `subgraph` field
-   - Makes elements inside subgraphs interactable with the main graph
+   - Makes elements within subgraphs interact with the main graph
    - Builds complex cross-graph message flows

-In summary, the `exposed_messages` and `exposed_properties` fields describe how messages flow inward from the graph boundary, and development tools use these fields to provide smart prompts, making it easier for developers to specify how messages flow toward the graph boundary.
+In summary, the `exposed_messages` and `exposed_properties` fields describe how messages flow into the graph from the graph boundary, and development tools use these fields to provide intelligent hints, making it convenient for developers to specify how messages flow to the graph boundary.

 #### Flattening Mechanism

-Eventually, graphs referencing subgraphs will be flattened into regular graph structures, ensuring runtime uniformity and efficiency.
-However, this flattening result won't be seen by users; it's flattened into memory for use in the TEN runtime or TEN manager.
-Note that in the flattened graph definition, it's just the original extensions and the connections between these extensions.
+Ultimately, graphs referencing subgraphs are flattened into regular graph structures, ensuring runtime uniformity and efficiency.
+However, this flattening result is not seen by users, but is flattened into memory for use in the TEN runtime or TEN manager.
+Note that in the flattened graph definition, there are the original extensions and the connections between these extensions.

 ```json
 {